Idhuvum Kadandhu Pogum: Reception

 In her review, Malathi Rangarajan of The Hindu wrote that with a story that has substance, a natural treatment and decent performances of the cast, the film should do well.
 She praised Dev for his performance stating he had shown he can pull both subdued and vociferous emotions with élan.
 She also added that Ravi Raghavendar gave a standout performance with his "excellent underplay".
 While hailing the spontaneity of the characters in their display of emotion, she was critical of the narrative and felt that a lag set in halfway through.
 Writing for The Hindu, Udhav Naig called the film "an optimistic tale of finding love again".
 Lauding that Shivaji Dev had delivered a dignified performance without melodrama, he also noted that the directors had demonstrated a good understanding of short film grammar by keeping the scenes tight.
-He also felt that the film has been made without a compromise and has a heart of its own.
+He also felt that the film has been made without a compromise, and has a heart of its own.

 Accolades

 S. P. Muthuraman, who found the film heart-warming, remarked that the performances of the cast were on par with those of experienced actors.
-Acclaiming Saleem Bilal for his "beautiful" cinematography, he also said that music was a strong point as it suited the mood throughout the film.
+Acclaiming Saleem Bilal for his "beautiful" cinematography, he also said that the music was a strong point as it suited the mood throughout the film.
 In a hand-written letter of appreciation, actor Rajinikanth wrote that the film had traces of Balu Mahendra and Mani Ratnam.
 The film was officially selected for screening at the Madrid International Film Festival 2014 apart from receiving nominations in Best Cinematography (Saleem Bilal) and Best Costume (Aruna Guhan) categories.